jasonbayton/11ty/_src/blog/2025/08/google-play-developer-verification.md

 ## So, is developer verification a good thing?

 On balance, yes.
-The policy addresses a real problem — anonymous actors using sideloaded apps to commit fraud — while preserving Android's _openness_.
+The policy addresses a real problem - anonymous actors using sideloaded apps to commit fraud - while preserving Android's _openness_.
 Consumers stand to benefit from a more trustworthy ecosystem, and legitimate developers gain a stronger reputation.
 The identity-verification process may feel like an administrative overhead, but most developers distributing widely will already have processes in place for Play or other app stores.
 Hobbyists and local development remain unaffected; ADB sideloading still works.

 For enterprises, the initial fear that Google would insert itself into corporate app management has been allayed by the DPC and Managed Play exemptions.
 Organisations should still pay attention to the long-term direction: by 2027, apps installed outside of DPC and Managed Play channels will require verification on managed devices.
 That's a gentle nudge towards using the official tools that provide better visibility and control.

-As these things tend to be, it's is a classic trade-off: an increase in friction for developers in exchange for a substantial reduction in harm to users.
+As these things tend to be, it's a classic trade-off: an increase in friction for developers in exchange for a substantial reduction in harm to users.
 As with any new policy, implementation details need further clarity and ongoing discussion, but with the enterprise concessions now on the table, the pendulum swings decisively towards developer verification being a good thing for the Android ecosystem.

 ## Timeline at a glance